certtools/intelmq/docs/architecture-3.0.md

 New features will be:
   * A vastly improved and extended internal format (DHO): we will support multiple values per key (think: key -> list or key -> dict).
 This is probably the change with the most impact.
-  * A revamped central runtime management tool for all the bots (think systemd, dockerd, xend, ...) that will provide a standardized interface for CLI tools, the Manager Web application and existing best practice monitoring & alerting tools (prometheus, check_mk, etc.)
+  * A revamped central runtime management tool for all the bots (think systemd, dockerd, xend, ...) that will provide a standardized interface (REST) for CLI tools, the Manager Web application and existing best practice monitoring & alerting tools (prometheus, check_mk, etc.)
   * Docker support (note: docker will be **optional**.
 If you run on bare metal/VM on Debian, Ubuntu, etc.: we will still provide regular packages)
   * Support for Kafka as message bus between the bots (in addition to RabbitMQ and Redis)
   * Better support for multiple data outputs: